 But sometimes we can’t (or don’t want to) brave the elements.
 When tossing a ball down the hall just won’t cut it anymore, check out our list of INDOOR, off-leash exercise options to burn off excess energy, socialize your furry friend, and combat cabin fever.

 Visit an indoor dog park.
 They’re the holy grail of winter off-leash fun, and from December through March, two Stone Mountain Pet Lodge locations have an indoor dog park.
 The Baltimore St. location in Blaine is open Saturdays from 1-4pm and the Brooklyn Park location is open Sundays from 1-4 pm.
 There are occasional closures for events, so call ahead to confirm availability. $10 per family.
 (See video below!)
+There’s also a brand-new indoor dog park in St. Cloud that benefits senior rescue pups.

 Get wet in a swimmable space.
 Have a water lover?
 Let him give dock diving a try (or brush up on his skills) in The Dog Tank‘s 45-foot indoor pool in Mendota Heights.
 If you don’t mind a bit of a drive down south, The Paw Pet Resort in Mankato offers a variety of indoor swim options: private, public, and party.
 (See video below!)

 Enjoy equipment galore.
 Okay, this one’s only semi-off-leash: Some businesses offer open agility times.
 For example, Fusion Pet Retreat in Minnetonka has open ring sessions one evening per week (registering in advance is recommended).
+Our you could get your dog started in agility training.

 Join a playgroup.
 Dog Day Getaway hosts regular playgroups for small dogs and puppies a couple of Sundays each month ($8 for one dog and $5 for each additional dog).
 Fresh Air Training’s small-dog playgroups take place a few times per week in Edina ($10 per dog).
 Dreadlocks for Dingoes and Hippie Dog both host regular puppy playtimes in the winter months.